ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/R/3_generate_dp.md

                 column_units = c(NA, "m^2"))
    ```

    Note that `row_names` and `column_units` are optional arguments.
 In this case, `row_names` is informative, but it might not always be the case.
-Likewise, `column_units` is shown here to demonstrate the lack of units in column 1.
+Likewise, `column_units` is shown here to demonstrate how to input the lack of units in column 1.